tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 ### Widgets

-If I have a quick thought while I'm on the go, I actually have a widget on my phone (thank you Android) that lets me tap once, type in the task and it is added directly to my `Triage` list.
+If I have a quick thought while I'm on the go, I actually have a widget on my phone (thank you, Android) that lets me tap once, type in the task and it is added directly to my `Triage` list.
 I have another widget that displays the contents of my `Today` list, as well as link widgets for OneNote pages that I refer to often.

 ### Google Assistant & IFTTT (If This Then That)